 To the extent the board and compensation and nominating committee deem appropriate, executive compensation matters relating to or governed by Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), or Rule 16b-3 of the Exchange Act, are delegated to a subcommittee of the compensation and nominating committee comprised entirely of two or more directors who qualify as "outside directors" within the meaning of Section 162(m) of the Code and "non-employee directors" within the meaning of Rule 16b-3 of the Exchange Act (the "compensation subcommittee").
 Ms. Jacobs and Mr. Lahey currently serve on the compensation subcommittee.
-The compensation subcommittee serves to (i) establish, administer, approve, and certify (for the purposes of satisfying the performance-based compensation exception under Section 162(m) of the Code, to the extent still applicable) performance goals for employee compensation awards and (ii) review and approve (for purposes of Rule 16b-3 of the Exchange Act) compensation grants and awards by the company of its securities to an officer or director of the company.
+The compensation subcommittee serves to (i) establish, administer, approve, and certify (for the purposes of satisfying the performance-based compensation awards and (ii) review and approve (for purposes of Rule 16b-3 of the Exchange Act) compensation grants and awards by the company of its securities to an officer or director of the company.
 Prior to the payment of any compensation awarded by the compensation subcommittee, all compensation decisions by the compensation subcommittee are subject to ratification from the full board.